Murtaza01/obsidian-vault/homework/drama/dr_faustus.md

 In the first scene we see Faustus inside his private room discussing his mastery of all the branches of knowledge, First he begins with logic,he says that
-The aim of logic is to be a good debater, thus it offers no greater miracle.
-Secondly he turns to medicine, he says that the aim of medicine is health, and humans cannot live eternally or raise the dead, so he says goodbye to medicine too.
+The aim of logic is to be a good debater, thus it is useless.
+Secondly he turns to medicine, he says that the aim of medicine is health, and humans cannot live eternally or bring back dead people, so he says goodbye to medicine too.
 Thirdly theology In the Bible there is contradiction, because in one place it says that the reward of sin is death,